healthykitchen101/healthykitchen101.com/water-cooler-dispensers/reviews/avalon/avalon-a1-top-loading.md

 <img src="https://cdn.healthykitchen101.com/reviews/images/water-cooler-dispensers/avalon-a1-top-loading-water-cooler-dispenser-rear-switches-cld2sl46b002e3p88hbvld8lk.jpg" alt="A rear view of a water cooler dispenser showing two switches, one red the other green, in the ‘off’ position." width="300px" height="200px"><img src="https://cdn.healthykitchen101.com/reviews/images/water-cooler-dispensers/avalon-a1-top-loading-water-cooler-dispenser-rear-switches-1-cld2sls3b002h3p889qed4yw0.jpg" alt="A close-up water cooler dispenser switches in the ‘off’ position.
 The red switch on the right is for the hot water tank, and the green on the left for the cold water tank." width="300px" height="200px">

-Hot Water: Yes
+Hot Water Test: Yes

-Cold Water: Yes
+Cold Water Test: Yes

 Others: None